Sjoshi1309/End-to-End-Azure-Monitoring-URL-Tests-Logs-Alerts-Insights/README.md

 # End-to-End-Azure-Monitoring-URL-Tests-Logs-Alerts-Insights
+This project demonstrates how to implement complete observability and monitoring for web applications using Azure.
+It covers URL availability tests, performance log monitoring, custom alert rules, and Application Insights integration for ASP.NET apps.
+Ideal for ensuring application health, diagnosing issues quickly, and automating alerting in production or staging environments.
 ## Table of Contents
 - [Monitoring –Availability /URL ping test Troubleshooting](#url-ping-test-troubleshooting)
 - [Log Monitoring for VM Ware and Windows Server](#monitoring-setup)